 European red foxes were first introduced to Australia for recreational hunting in 1855.
-The spread of foxes across southern Australia in the late 1800s and early 1900s coincided with regional extinctions of several species of bettong, the greater bilby, numbat, bridled nail-tail wallaby and the quokka.
+The spread of foxes across southern Australia in the late 1800s and early 1900s coincided with regional extinctions of several species such as Bettong, Greater bilby, Numbat, Bridled nail-tail wallaby and Quokka.
 The Northern Beaches Council is responsible for control programs in our parks and bushland but you can also help keep the fox population down.

 The fox control program aims to protect native and domestic animals.
-Activities include monitoring, baiting, scientific surveys of native animals and community notification.
-The program has been highly successful and native animals are now returning to habitats where they were once considered locally extinct.
+Activities include monitoring, culling, scientific surveys of native animals and community education.
+The program has been highly successful with native animals now returning to areas where they were once considered locally extinct.
 For further information on control programs contact Northern Beaches Council.

 Sydney North Vertebrate Pest Committee

 Sydney North Vertebrate Pest Committee was established in 1998.
 The group comprises of key land managers from across the Sydney North Region including 11 local government agencies, National Parks and Wildlife, Local Land Services, Forestry NSW, Sydney Water, Taronga Zoo and Sydney Harbour Federation Trust.
 The aim of the group is to share information, raise awareness, educate agency members and the community and develops the skill required to manage feral animals including foxes.